ChandlerXiandeYang/USL_unification/README.md

 ---

-All functions in the code allow manual input of the bandwidth `h`.
+All functions in the code allow manual input of the bandwidth `h` because our code already considered this case.
-If you want to compare results with JMP or other software, you can manually set `h`.
-For example, setting `h = 2.8809` for Equipment DAR will produce results from the R code that exactly match those from JMP.

 ---